Oscar6/eos-social-net/README.md

 ## Install PostgreSQL and clone project
-Run `psql -U username -d myDataBase -a -f db-setup.sql` to create database or create database within PGAdmin
+Run `psql -U username -d myDataBase -a -f db-setup.sql` to create database or create database within PGAdmin Change the DB password in the `server/index.js` file to match yours

 ## Packages used
 ```